Qiyd81/Advanced_lane_finding/writeup_AdvancedLaneFinding.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds and combined thresholds together to generate a binary image ('color_gradient' thresholding steps at lines 112 through 134; and 'combined_thresholds' steps at lines 203 through 267 in `Advanced_lane_finding_myown.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds and combined thresholds together to generate a binary image ('color_gradient' thresholding steps at lines 116 through 138; and 'combined_thresholds' steps at lines 203 through 267 in `Advanced_lane_finding_myown.py`).
+Here's an example of my output for this step.
 [image2]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `perspective_birdview_transform(img,M)`, which steps at lines 162 through 182 in the file `Advanced_lane_finding_myown.py`.
+The code for my perspective transform includes a function called `perspective_birdview_transform(img,M)`, which steps at lines 166 through 186 in the file `Advanced_lane_finding_myown.py`.
 The output image is [image3].
 The `perspective_birdview_transform(img,M)` function takes as inputs an image (`img`), and also the matrix 'M' which comes from the function perspective_matrix(src_pts, dst_pts). aAnd the source (`src_pts`) and destination (`dst_pts`) points are chosen manually.
 I didn't chose the hardcode the source and destination points in the following manner, but will try next time:
 ### below is the reference I will try next time: